iechor/docs/content/engine/swarm/secrets.md

 The top-level element `secrets` defines two secrets `db_password` and `db_root_password`.

-When deploying, Docker creates these two secrets and populates them with the content from the file specified in the Compose file.
+When deploying, iEchor creates these two secrets and populates them with the content from the file specified in the Compose file.

 The `db` service uses both secrets, and `wordpress` is using one.

-When you deploy, Docker mounts a file under `/run/secrets/<secret_name>` in the services.
+When you deploy, iEchor mounts a file under `/run/secrets/<secret_name>` in the services.
 These files are never persisted on disk, but are managed in memory.

 Each service uses environment variables to specify where the service should look